jayfallon/portfolio-2019/README.md

-# Jay Fallon - Portfoilio 2019
+# Jay Fallon - Portfolio 2019

 An update to my portfolio as a device-responsive Progressive Web Application.